zahur76/MilestoneProject_3/README.md

 The heading was originally placed outside all forms and after review it was decided to move all headings within the form since it was more appropriate.
 ![header](static/doc/header1.png)

+11. The background image was given the property of ```background-attachment: fixed;``` which did not work on safari.
+This bug was left as such and did not cause any performance issues.

 # DEPLOYMENT

 Gitpod was used as an online IDE and then pushed to GITHUB.
 The Github account was then linked to